-As the Planning Board continues to work on formulating a green building code based on the IGCC, it should:
+As the Planning Board continues its work in the context of a new Green Building Code, it should:

-- Train the Building Department, zoning officials, as well as Zoning, Planning and Village Boards in technical aspects of green building. - Consider adopting "green" building standards derived from an amalgam of LEED, Green Globes or other green building standards for all new construction and major renovations. - Review, evaluate and update current zoning ordinance and building code to eliminate any obstacles to installing green energy systems. - Provide incentives for green building such as expedited permitting, reduced permitting fees, reduced taxes, as well as recognition programs. - Encourage developers to utilize reduced "embodied" energy in materials, manufacturing processes, transportation modes energy consumption (mass transit versus low occupancy car travel), and construction methods (labor and material intensive versus modular construction), as part of the site plan review process. - Require all new one-to-four family homes to meet EnergyStar standards. - Monitor "Sustainable Sites Initiative".
+- Train the Building Department, zoning officials, as well as Zoning, Planning and Village Boards in technical aspects of green building. - Review, evaluate and update current zoning ordinance and building code to eliminate any obstacles to installing green energy systems. - Additionally, we may provide incentives for green building practices that exceed the code requirements such as expedited permitting, reduced permitting fees, reduced taxes, as well as recognition programs. - Monitor "Sustainable Sites Initiative".
 The Sustainable Sites Initiative (SITESTM) is a pilot program created to promote sustainable landscape design and management practices.